sung-max/sung-max.github.io/_posts/2018-04-13-GCJ-2018-QR-Commentary.markdown

 When using the above stripe, we can also query all of the middle 1x65 segment instead of segregating into separate grid cells and querying each one.
 At first this seems like a dumb,  redundant thing to do, but then I wondered if there's much to lose since each query point will be satisfied (which I define to be if all of its neighbors are filled) more easily so we can move on more faster.
-But this seems like a much more complicated scenario to analyze.
+But this seems like a much more complicated scenario to analyze due to all the dependnecies between neighboring queries.
 In simlutions, it does worse, concentrating around about 650 queries.

 I wonder if more efficient alternatives are possible.